Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/README.md

 Add optional secrets (Firebase, etc.) via `.env` or environment-specific config classes.

-### Using Firestore instead of the local JSON database
+### Using Firestore or Firebase Realtime Database instead of the local JSON database

 The data layer can be switched to **Google Cloud Firestore (native mode)** so that no facial embeddings are ever written to local disk.
 To connect the app to your project: